Django Unchained (2012)

-- Violence isnt constant but when it does happen it often gets bloody.
+- Violence is very constant and when it happens, it often gets graphically bloody.

-- A fully-clothed man is shot in the crotch.
+- A fully-clothed man is shot in the crotch with blood squirting out.
 He screams and flails wildly.
-This lasts for about 30 seconds.
+This lasts for about thirty seconds.

 - An explosion happens where multiple horse and men die.
 Then a main character shoots someone and they fall of their horse.
 Blood is seen on the horse.

 - Django shoots a man in the chest, blood is seen.
 He then whips another man and shoots him.
-Then a character shoots a man off his horse and blood lands on some flowers.
+Then a character shoots a man off his horse and blood lands on some nearby cotton.

-- A man shoots a man in the stomach and then shoots him the head.
+- A man shoots a man in the stomach.
 Bloody.